nfoert/lazygate/README.md

 ## About <a name = "about"></a>

 **LazyGate** is a [Gate proxy](https://github.com/minekube/gate) plugin that automatically manages the uptime of your Minecraft server.
-It stops the server when idle and starts it again when players connect, helping save resources while keeping the network available.
+It stops the server when idle and starts it again when players connect.

 ## Getting Started <a name = "getting_started"></a>